 Housing and supportive services must be offered in an integrated manner, such that persons with disabilities may enjoy a meaningful life within the community.
 See Olmstead v.
 L.C.
 (527 U.S. 581 (1999) 138 F.3d 893).
-Recipients shall offer housing and supportive services to enable individuals with disabilities to fully interact with nondisabled persons possible.
+Recipients shall offer housing and supportive services to enable individuals with disabilities to interact with nondisabled persons to the fullest extent possible.
 24 CFR § 578.93(d).
 Reasonable accommodations and modifications must be offered when appropriate.
 See Reasonable Accommodations and Modifications below.